 - Perform the Division: Divide the grand total by the number of subjects.

-Average Marks = (Σ Subjects) / Number of Subjects
+Average Marks = (Sum of All Subject Marks) ÷ Number of Subjects

 Practical Worked Example